GautamDeepak/GEARS/Intro_RS_Prac05.md

 ### Objective

-The objective of this lab is to further your understanding of spectral responses, and develop skills in using the Charting functions in Earth Engine (JavaScript).
+The objective of this lab is to further your understanding of spectral responses and develop skills in using the Charting functions in Earth Engine (JavaScript).

 ----------

 ## 1. Load up a Landsat-8 scene
 1. Navigate to an area of interest for you.
 2. Place a point marker on the map and rename it to "roi".
-3. Run the code below to pull up a cloud free image for a specific date range (adjust as needed).
+3. Run the code below to pull up a cloud-free image for a specific date range (adjust as needed).

 ```JavaScript